ncase/nutshell/words/words.md

 👉 [**TRY NUTSHELL**: the interactive demo!](try) 👈
 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨

-And for more features & details, check out the documentation!
+For more features & options, [check out the documentation!](https://github.com/ncase/nutshell#advanced-features--options)

 # : Tips on writing Nutshells